 - difficulty breathing

-- swelling of skin, particularly lips, eyelids, hands or feet
+- swelling of the skin, particularly lips, eyelids, hands, or feet

 Allergic reactions may differ between patients and it’s unclear how often allergic reactions occur.
 If you feel that you are experiencing a severe allergic reaction, seek medical attention immediately.

 The most common side effect reported in clinical studies is nausea.
 You may first experience symptoms of nausea when you begin taking Ozempic and during increased doses.

 With continued use, symptoms of nausea may decrease or go away entirely.
 Speak to your doctor if symptoms do not go away.

 As mentioned previously, Ozempic has a boxed warning, which is the strongest warning by the FDA regarding thyroid cancer.

 Ozempic has been found to increase thyroid tumors during animal studies however this has not been concluded in humans.

 Cases of thyroid cancer have been reported in patients taking liraglutide (Victoza) which is a similar class of drugs to Ozempic.
 However, it has not been concluded if it is due to liraglutide or other factors.